California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 Does California Have an Estate Tax?

 No. California does not impose a state estate tax or a state inheritance tax.
 Only the federal estate tax applies to California residents.
-This is an important distinction for families planning in San Diego County and throughout California.

 Federal Estate Tax Exemption in 2026